Vandivier/arias-tale-rpg/docs/src/narrative/arc-integrated.md

 Lysandra's expression turned serious.
 "We have much to discuss.
 The respawn shrines are still inactive, and fear is spreading."

-"We may have insights that can help," Gavriel offered.
+"We may have insights that can help," Gabriel offered.

 "First, let's return to the guild," Thane suggested.
 "Everyone needs rest."